 Our department offers broad-based training that emphasises both disciplinary knowledge and generic competence which is essential for future professional development.
-We offer three areas of concentration: Social Research, Sociology and Liberal Studies, and Sociology and Social Policy.
+We offer three areas of concentration: Social Research, Sociology and Liberal Studies(Applicable To Students Admitted In 2021/22 And Before), and Sociology and Social Policy.
 Sociology majors who have taken 15 to 18 units in any of these areas can have it declared on their transcripts that they have fulfilled the concentration requirements.

 To aid students who are interested in pursuing a professional career after completion of their Bachelor study, our department offers a double-degree programme in conjunction with the Faculty of Law and a double-major option with the School of Journalism and Communication.

 Many of our students take advantage of curricular flexibility to pursue a minor programme or to spend one or two semesters at an overseas university on an exchange programme.
 Our programme boasts 28 institutions in a variety of host countries/regions: mainland China, Singapore, Japan, the United States, Canada, Britain, France, Germany, Sweden, Switzerland, the Netherlands and Australia.
 We encourage our students to experience multi-disciplinary and multi-cultural learning environments through a flexible credit transfer system that provides a way to transfer credit from foreign institutions to CUHK.
 In the 2015-2016 academic year, 21 of our students participated in various exchange activities.